alasdairforsythe/tokenmonster/README.md

 - No GPU needed

 ### Greedy vs. Non-greedy
-The current algorithm is a greedy algorithm (as are the other tokenization methods).
+The current algorithm is a greedy algorithm (as are all other popular tokenization methods as far as I know).
 I have an idea for a non-greedy method that will add only 10% or so overhead to the tokenization process.
 I will test with this and if it's notably more efficient, I will replace the current greedy tokenizers with the ungreedy versions.
 All of that will be completed by the end of May.

 ### Prebuilt Vocabularies
 The following vocabularies have already been built: